 What side effects can this medication cause?

 Daratumumab injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - back or joint pain

 - pain in your arms, legs, or chest

 - swelling of the hands, ankles, or feet

 - pain, burning, or tingling in the hands or feet

 - muscle spasms

 Some side effects can be serious.
-If you experience any of the symptoms listed, call your doctor immediately or get emergency medical treatment.
+If you experience any of these symptoms or those listed in the HOW section, call your doctor immediately or get emergency medical treatment.